Boys Town National Training

 June 16 by Courtney Dealy, Manager, Boys Town National Training

-Misconception: If my lesson is interesting and engaging enough, students will be so enamored and awed, they will not misbehave-at all.
+Misconception: If my lesson is interesting and engaging enough, students will be so enamored and awed, that they will not misbehave at all.

 1. Rules: Establish and teach rules